 But I would propose a point of view that the raging dialogue that has been ignited is the optimal result, regardless of your opinion on the matter.
 The fact is, we do have a serious health problem in this country rooted in a consumer culture of excess and lack of attention paid to balance and health.
 America has been characterized around the world by our “bigger, better, faster, more” culture and our propensity for excess that has largely happened because, well, we have the means.

 But who’s fault is that?
 Well, we can say that the corporations who manufacture unhealthy products and market them to maximize sales are negligent because they should be making and selling products that are healthier.
 That it’s the responsibility of the brands who created the mess to clean it up by cleaning up their act.
 We could also argue that people don’t have to buy these unhealthy products and that they should be responsible enough to consume unhealthy products in moderation.
-They should include healthy meals with high levels of protein, musclefood always has so many deals to choose from and so does many other stores.
+They should include healthy meals with high levels of protein, musclefood always has so many deals to choose from and so does many other stores, and check out roids website.
 We certainly are not short on education on healthy eating in schools or marketing messaging for diets and healthy eating programs.
 And there is definitely a fitness culture that has been emerging.
 There is also the increasing trend in social food movements that are making healthier foods more affordable and accessible to the American public.

 Certainly, the executives in charge at Coke knew that by launching a campaign like this they would be opening themselves up for ridicule.
 The fact of the matter is, they have been taking strides to empower customers to reach for healthier options by expanding their portfolio to include a wider variety of those.
 They have also done a good deal to eliminate sugary soft drinks from schools and have been sponsoring a number of public and social programs and initiatives that empower good habits like exercise.
 The other set of facts also point to their bottom line: which is that in order to sustain their business and continue to grow / make money, they need to follow the trends in American consumers’ mindset and be part of the solution or people will stop buying their products.
 The financial bottom line say’s it’s an imperative…but so is continuing to sell the stuff people love that might not be so healthy.
 As it turns out, these kinds of efforts to do better also benefit people and ultimately the planet.
 In the marketing world they call this the “triple bottom line”.